radiantmediaplayer/rmp-vast/README.md

 - `isSkippableAd`: getter-only returns `Boolean`, stating if the loaded linear ad is a VAST skippable ad - can be queried when adloaded event fires.
 - `skipTimeOffset`: getter-only returns `Number` giving the skip offset when a skippable ad is displayed.
 - `adSkippableState`: getter-only returns `Boolean`, stating if the creative on stage can be skipped or not.
 - `contentPlayerCompleted`: getter returns `Boolean` | setter sets the contentPlayerCompleted state of the player.
-This is used when source on content player changes and we need to explicitly reset contentPlayerCompleted internal value so that content can resume as expected on next ad load.
+This is used when source of content player changes and we need to explicitly reset contentPlayerCompleted internal value so that content can resume as expected on next ad load.

 Additional AdPod-related methods